 - To the north (in red) is the 183,000-acre Atlantic Shores project area, leased jointly by EDF Renewables and Shell.

-- To the south (in dark green) is the 160,000-acre Ocean Wind project area, leased by Ørsted.
+- To its south is a 160,000-acre area leased by Ørsted that includes the Ocean Wind project area, shown in brown.
 The area is expected to generate 1,100 MW of power for New Jersey.

 Delaware & Maryland